Programs

 To stay up-to-date on adult faith formation classes and programs at the JPWL, please contact Jennifer deSimas, Library Director, at jpwebsterdir@westhartfordfirstchurch.org.

-Click here for Adult Faith Formation info. which includes book groups, men’s group, monthly breakfast and more!
+Click here for Adult Faith Formation info. which includes book groups, bible study, exercise classes and more!

 Located beneath the First Church Meeting House, the JPWL is the go-to place for books and media related to sermons, Sunday School, social justice issues, and so much more!